tombatron/NReJSON/README.md

 ## Overview

-NReJSON is a series of extension methods for the [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) library that will enable you to interact with the [Redis](https://redis.io/) module [ReJSON](https://github.com/RedisLabsModules/rejson).
+NReJSON is a series of extension methods for the [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) library that will enable you to interact with the [Redis](https://redis.io/) module [RedisJSON](https://github.com/RedisJSON/RedisJSON).
 This is made possible by the `Execute` and `ExecuteAsync` methods already present in the SE.Redis library.

 The following blog post by Marc Gravell was the inspiration behind this: [StackExchange.Redis and Redis 4.0 Modules](https://blog.marcgravell.com/2017/04/stackexchangeredis-and-redis-40-modules.html).
-He even has an example of how to call a command from the ReJSON module!
+He even has an example of how to call a command from the RedisJSON module!

 ## Installation